 Hypertensive nephrosclerosis is a disorder that is usually associated with chronic hypertension.
 In addition to the level of blood pressure, it is clear that individual factors are involved.
 As an example, black patients have an approximate eight-fold elevation in the risk of hypertension-induced end-stage renal disease ; this increase in risk may persist even with "adequate" blood pressure control.
 Although low birth weight and bias in diagnosis based upon the patient's race may be involved, the recent recognition of an association between two independent sequence variants in the APOL1 gene on chromosome 22 and renal disease in African-Americans, including focal segmental glomerular sclerosis and hypertension-related end-stage renal disease, provides a much more likely pathophysiologic mechanism , and suggests that hypertensive nephrosclerosis in blacks and whites may be distinct diseases.
 (See "Epidemiology, classification, and pathogenesis of focal segmental glomerulosclerosis", section on 'FSGS in African Americans'.)

 Hypertensive nephrosclerosis is characterized histologically by vascular, glomerular, and tubulointerstitial involvement (picture 1) .
 The histologic pattern of renal injury in patients with malignant hypertension (ie, malignant nephrosclerosis) is different, and is discussed separately.
-(See "Malignant hypertension and hypertensive encephalopathy in adults", section on 'Clinical manifestations'.)
+(See "Moderate to severe hypertensive retinopathy and hypertensive encephalopathy in adults", section on 'Clinical manifestations and diagnosis'.)

 Vascular disease — The vascular disease consists of intimal thickening and luminal narrowing of the large and small renal arteries and the glomerular arterioles.
 Two different processes appear to contribute to the development of the vascular lesions: